cooper/ferret/doc/Keywords.md

 package Hello 1.0
 ```

-Packages may be organized into different namespaces using the namespace operator
+Packages may be organized into different namespaces using the namespace separator
 (`::`).
 Packages inherit from the namespaces above them.
 For example, package
 `Math::Trig` inherits from the `Math` package.